With a Bank Holiday just around the corner, you’re probably getting ready to enjoy a special few days in your motorhome.

 Without a reversing camera or sensors motorhomes can sometimes be difficult to manoeuvre.
 This could suggest why claims where motorhomes have reversed into stationary objects such as walls, trees, driveposts, garages and parked vehicles are increasingly common.

-There’s more information on the benefits of motorhome reversing aids in this handy guide.
+There’s more information on the benefits of motorhome reversing aids in this handy guide, plus we have a gear guide on motorhome reversing cameras.

 #4 Preventing theft whilst on campsites